seanlokeee/TrackCI/src/README.md

 ## Building Docker Image

+Containerisation is a virtualisation technology meant to isolate an application and it's dependencies from other applications.
+This means if changes are made to one application, it doesn't impact any others.
+It also makes it easy to provide a run time that works for the application and promote that through testing environments, which is more difficult to do when working with servers and virtual machines.
+This approach also reduces the chance of configuration drift, making it much easier to keep test environment closer to production

 Docker-compose is a tool that comes with Docker which allows you to define an environment with one or more containers in a file for easy deployment and teardown on local machine

 **Usage:** Standing up testing containers that need to be interacted with (E.g. An application with a frontend, backend and database, stand up 3 containers at the same time which covers each of those components and it will connect to the local machine while staying hidden in locahost)